RolandStuder/blog/source/posts/custom-turbo-stream-actions.html.md

 language: en
 ---

+**Update**: There is now a [built in way to create custom turbo stream actions](https://marcoroth.dev/posts/guide-to-custom-turbo-stream-actions).

+---

 Turbo Hotwire is neat, I really like the simplicity of Turbo frames.
 But after having used [CableReady](http://cableready.stimulusreflex.com) the turbo streams feel a bit limiting.
 I was surprised, when I could not find any gem/package that enhances turbo streams to create custom turbo actions.

 Let's say if you want to redirect to a new page after some job is done,